 The remote addressing capability of TapTalk and the digital tapchanger control allows multiple controls to share a direct or modem connection.
 This can be done with standard RS-232 connections using a communications line splitter (see Figure 9-4, Multiple Control Addressing Using Communications Line Splitter).
+A fiber optic loop network (see Figure 9-6, Fiber Optic Connection Loop) or RS-485 tree configuration (see Figure 9-5, RS-485 Connection Tree) may also be used.
 See Chapter 3, Setting the Control for more information on specific menu commands.